nineteen17/world-app/README.md

 # world-app

-IMPORTANT Add your password and schema into the .env file
+IMPORTANT Add your password into the .env file

 run commands below: